Maxenceee/webserv-42/README.md

     while (true)
     {
-        // We cannot remove elements from poll_fds while iterating over it std::vector<int>	to_remove;
+        // We cannot remove elements from poll_fds while iterating over it
+		// We store the indexes of the elements we want to remove and remove them after the loop std::vector<int>	to_remove;

         if (poll(poll_fds.data(), poll_fds.size(), -1) < 0)